 - Anyone else whose criteria is HCPC registration

-Some health insurance companies will recognise Victory as a provider of services; but others will not recognise clinics and only work with specific individual therapists who are registered with them as providers.
-Clinics that insist on working with specific therapists include Cigna and Aviva (Lauren and I both have individual provider numbers) and also Bupa and AXA.
+Some health insurance companies will recognise my physiotherapy practice as a provider of services; but others will not recognise clinics and only work with specific individual therapists who are registered with them as providers.
+Clinics that insist on working with specific therapists include Cigna and Aviva (I have my individual provider numbers) and also Bupa and AXA.

-We do not work with Bupa (Bupa International is a separate company), Vitality Health or AXA-PPP.
+I do not work with Bupa (Bupa International is a separate company), Prudential Vitality Health, Aviva or AXA-PPP.
 This is because any practice that signs up to work with Bupa or AXA has to agree to a very specific code of practice.
 This includes:

 - All three companies only cover 30-minute sessions.
 In most cases, I believe a 30 minute session is frustratingly inadequate, so we don’t offer them.
-An assessment with us takes 90 minutes, and treatment is at least an hour – we can’t offer the high level treatment that our patients deserve in just 30 minutes.
+An assessment with me takes 90 minutes, and treatment is at least an hour – I can’t offer the high level treatment that my patients deserve in just 30 minutes.

 - Bupa and AXA only pay up to around £40 for a 30-minute session, and Vitality Health will pay up to £35.
-We want to be able to offer you treatment from staff with excellent credentials and training, in facilities that are of a high standard, in a convenient location.
-Our clinical team would need to be completely booked up, around the clock, seven days a week – and even then, we wouldn’t be able to afford to send our team on courses or buy extra equipment for the clinic.
+I want to be able to offer you treatment commensurate with my years of experience and training, in facilities that are of a high standard, in a convenient location.
+To be able to offer treatment at these rates, my diary would need to be completely booked up, around the clock, seven days a week – and even then, I wouldn’t be able to afford to go on training courses or buy extra equipment for the clinic.

 - Bupa and AXA insist that clinics who have signed up with them promise to apply the above rules (30-minute sessions costing no more than £40) to all clients whether they are covered by AXA/Bupa or not.
-So nobody else would be allowed to work with us in the way we feel is best, or benefit from longer treatment sessions.
+So nobody else would be allowed to work with me in the way I feel is best, or benefit from longer treatment sessions.

-- We would not be allowed to ask Bupa/AXA patients to pay the difference between the amount the insurance company would pay, and the cost of a Victory session.
+- I would not be allowed to ask Bupa/AXA patients to pay the difference between the amount the insurance company would pay, and the cost of my session.
 There are several other insurance companies that do allow this co-payment system, but Bupa and AXA do not.

-- We would have to agree never to let our session average go above 5.5 sessions per client.
-Given that we specialise in treating complex, long term and serious injuries, this is totally unrealistic.
-We want to treat you until you are better, not until a computer algorithm says you are becoming too expensive.
+- I would have to agree never to let my session average go above 5.5 sessions per client.
+Given that I specialise in treating complex, long term and serious injuries, this is totally unrealistic.
+I want to treat you until you are better, not until a computer algorithm says you are becoming too expensive.

-- We would have to set aside specific sessions for Bupa/AXA patients, whether they used them or not.
-This would not exactly be helpful when it comes to keeping our waiting list down!
+- I would have to set aside specific sessions for Bupa/AXA patients, whether they used them or not.
+This would not exactly be helpful when it comes to keeping my waiting list down!

-- We would have to put together a specific set of statistics for Bupa/AXA patients whenever they asked us for them.
-We do keep detailed records, but we don’t necessarily always think the specific questions that Bupa/AXA ask are relevant to every patient, and we’d rather focus on the things that are relevant, as opposed to carrying out box-ticking exercises.
+- I would have to put together a specific set of statistics for Bupa/AXA patients whenever they asked me for them.
+We do keep detailed records, but I don’t necessarily always think the specific questions that Bupa/AXA ask are relevant to every patient, and I’d rather focus on the things that are relevant, as opposed to carrying out box-ticking exercises.

-This is too restrictive and we have said no. If you have health insurance with BUPA, Vitality or AXA then we are very happy to help you, but you will have to fund your own treatment (as around half of our current patients prefer to do).
+This is too restrictive and I have said no. If you have health insurance with BUPA, Vitality, Aviva or AXA then I am very happy to help you, but you will have to fund your own treatment (as around half of our current patients prefer to do).

-Within the companies that we are able to work with, insurance policies vary widely.
+Within the companies that I am able to work with, insurance policies vary widely.

 Some employers subsidise health insurance for their employees as a tax break, known as corporate health insurance.
 If your company offers this and you’d like to take advantage of the company scheme, then you can only use the health insurer chosen by your company (bummer if it’s Bupa!)